MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-calculate-and-post-withholding-tax-settlements.md

 ---
-    title: How to Calculate and Post Withholding Tax Settlements | Microsoft Docs
+    title: How to Calculate and Post Withholding Tax Settlements
     description: You can use the **Calc. and Post WHT Settlement** window to calculate and post the withholding tax (WHT).
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na